10 Major Ports In Brazil

 Gross Cargo Tonnage(2020): 190.1 million tonnes

-Situated in the Sao Luis city of Brazil’s Maranhão state, Ponta da Madeira is one of the largest iron ore loading ports in the country.
-The private port is one of the fewest Brazilian terminals that are suited for ultra-large Valemax ships.
+Situated in the Sao Luis city of Brazil’s Maranhão state, Ponta da Madeira is one of the country’s largest iron ore loading ports.
+The private port is one of the few Brazilian terminals suited for ultra-large Valemax ships.

-It is situated right next to the Port of Itaqui, which is a public port in the same state.
+It is right next to the Port of Itaqui, a public port in the same state.
 Moreover, the private port was elected as the terminus of the Estrada de Ferro Carajas.
-The Brazilian mining company Vale owns Ponta da Madeira and intends to build huge steelworks alongside the terminal in the future.
-The private maritime port is considered to be the national champion in cargo handling.
+The Brazilian mining company Vale owns Ponta da Madeira and intends to build giant steelworks alongside the terminal.
+The private maritime port is considered the national champion in cargo handling.

 Sao Luis, Maranhão